steve2130/Split-Flap-Clock/3D CAD/3rd Design/Readme.md

 f for the previous design.
 It's too big.
+No f3z because it is too big (>25MB)